jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

 ### Using available datasets

 Common datatsets are available on `$DSDIR`.
-Sometimes, raw data are directly available such as for the ImageNet dataset.
+When the dataset are zipped (like COCO), you can unzip them in `$SCRATCH` with `unzip -DD` or `tar -m` to use the dates from archive extraction time rather than (the default) to use the dates of the original files when the archive was created.
-In such cases, you can read datasets from `$DSDIR` directly without the need to copy the dataset to your `$SCRATCH` partition for example.
+This will prevent the wipe of your freshly unzipped dataset.
-However, for datasets like COCO you need to unzip files to one of your own directories. `$SCRATCH` may be a good fit to unzip datasets but has a 30 days limit after which your data may be deleted.
-To unzip files, use `unzip -DD` or `tar -m` to use the dates from archive extraction time rather than (the default) to use the dates of the original files when the archive was created.
+If raw data are directly available such as for the ImageNet dataset, you can read datasets from `$DSDIR` directly without the need to copy the dataset to `$SCRATCH`.

 ### Connect seamlessly from your local machine